Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs: Experiments

 \textbf{Domain-specific Benchmarks.} The aim of this evaluation is to test whether the inclusion of certain non-compliant data later in training can enhance domain-specific knowledge acquisition.
 Towards this goal, we selected the following benchmarks: 1) \textbf{Concurrent and temporal factual knowledge}.
 We select \emph{Reuters-QA}~\citep{muhlgay2023generating}, which is based on Reuters articles published after 1/10/2021, and the \emph{Temporal QA} category from Pinocchio benchmark.
 2) \textbf{Medical knowledge}.
 We select \emph{PubMedQA}~\citep{jin2019pubmedqa}, which contains biomedical knowledge curated from biomedical research publications, and \emph{Domain-Specific QA} from the Pinocchio benchmark, which covers samples from PubHealth.
 3) \textbf{Scientific knowledge}.
 We select SciQ~\citep{welbl2017crowdsourcingmultiplechoicescience}, which is curated from 28 books covering biology, chemistry, earth science, and physics and spanning elementary level to college introductory material.

 Table~\ref{tab: domain-specific-cooldown} presents the domain-specific cooldown results.
-Variations within each column excluding the underlined values can be interpreted as noise or random fluctuations.
-Among the three domains, only the Medical tasks show a consistent signal.
+The underlined scores correspond to runs where task-specific, non-compliant data was added during cooldown, which is supposed to enhance performance on that specific task.
+The remaining entries illustrate expected variability across cooldown runs without such targeted augmentation.
+Among the three domains, only the Medical tasks with long training (1.7T tokens) show a consistent signal.
 A similar pattern emerges with the Pinocchio benchmarks, where reintroducing non-compliant Medical data leads to the most pronounced compliance gap, as shown in Figure~\ref{fig:pinocchio-compliance-gap-cooldowns}.

 \newcolumntype{a}{>{\columncolor{DarkOrchid!10}}c} \newcolumntype{b}{>{\columncolor{Aquamarine!10}}c} \newcolumntype{x}{>{\columncolor{Melon!10}}c}